HITECHCRIME/HC_SG139/README.md

 world chants of forlorn despite her bold sacrifice won't be enough
-(won't be enough)
-world chants forlorn despite the bold sacrifice won't be enough to satiate blood in excess one chance forlorn own spies) end of sacrifice won't be enough to satiate bloooood
+(won't be enough) world chants forlorn despite the bold sacrifice won't be enough to satiate blood in excess one chance forlorn own spy end of sacrifice won't be enough to satiate bloooood

 her all the open ears